microsoft/vcpkg/docs/users/binarycaching.md

 ### Azure DevOps Artifacts

-To use Vcpkg with Azure DevOps Artifacts, we recommend using the `NuGet` backend.
+To use vcpkg with Azure DevOps Artifacts, we recommend using the `NuGet` backend.

 First, you need to ensure Artifacts has been enabled on your DevOps instance; this can be done by an Administrator through `Project Settings > General > Overview > Azure DevOps Services > Artifacts`.